 Palliative Medicine Consultant

-Mark is a Consultant in Palliative Medicine at University Hospital Southampton and holder of a Research Leaders Programme (RLP) fellowship.
+Mark is a Consultant in Palliative Medicine at University Hospital Southampton and holder of a Research Leaders Programme (RLP) award.

 He is looking to use his fellowship to become fully research active and, in the longer term, establish Southampton as a leading centre for Palliative Care research.